Roll920/CNN_Toolbox/README.md

             python FLOPs_and_size.py
     - Note that we regard the vector multiplication as a floating-point operation.
 Some other people may think it is two independent operations, ie., multiplication and addition.
 Hence, their result may be as twice as large as ours.

+## Acknowledge
+These scripts are collected from Internet.
+However, we cannot send our gratitude one by one.
+Here, we thank everyone who made contribution to this toolbox.